MaX-Lo/Amazon-Order-History/README.md

 `python -m scraping --email abc@xy.z --password 123`

-There are some optional parameters. `python -m scraping --help` shows a description for each of them.
+There are some optional parameters available, `python -m scraping --help` shows a description for each of them.